All in One View

 To start writing a README file, the simplest way is to create

 writing.
-This file should be located in the directory (or folder) that
+This file should be located in the directory that contains your

 Challenge